GMEA-Lab/Qik20_ITO/README.md

 Bottom line: not everyone wants the same things out of this project, and that's ok.

 Ground rules (Borrowed from B. Favaro):
--Treat everyone with respect and consideration -Communicate openly and thoughtfully with others and be considerate of the multitude of views and opinions that are different than your own.
+-Treat everyone with respect and consideration / -Communicate openly and thoughtfully with others and be considerate of the multitude of views and opinions that are different than your own. /
--Be respectful and mindful of your critique of ideas.
--Be respectful of the people of Qikiqtarjuaq and their sacred land and sea, for which we are only privelaged visitors.
+-Be respectful and mindful of your critique of ideas./ -Be respectful of the people of Qikiqtarjuaq and their sacred land and sea, for which we are only privelaged visitors./

 Add your own:
 -Don't talk over someone when they are speaking.
 The loudest voice can silence others.